Key takeaways

 The home address trade-off

 Using your home address solves the compliance problem — for now.
-But it creates three significant issues that compound over time.
+But it creates five significant issues that compound over time, and home-based founders running a Canadian business out of an apartment, a condo, or a single-family home should weigh each one before listing the address on the registry.

 Professionalism